-Under Texas law and federal law, an independent contractor is an entity (whether an individual or a business) that performs services for another entity under some agreement, in exchange for compensation, free from the “control” of the entity paying for the services.
+Under Texas law and federal law, an independent contractor is a person that performs services for another entity under some agreement, in exchange for compensation, free from the “control” of the entity paying for the services.
 An independent contractor is typically thought of in contrast to an employee or as self-employed.
-This is mostly an accurate understanding, although an independent contractor can become an employee temporarily or even permanently based upon the conditions during the services performed.
+This is mostly an accurate understanding; although an independent contractor can become an employee temporarily or even permanently based upon the conditions during services performed.

 The significant division between an employee and an independent contractor is the degree of control the employing party may exercise.
 (Note: in Texas, it is not the degree of control exercised, but the degree of control that MAY be exercised.)
-Although there are different tests used by different laws, the most common test in Texas is the common law “right to control” test.
+The most common test in Texas is the common law “right to control” test.
 Essentially each test looks at several factors (such as those listed in the last paragraph) to determine how freely the independent contractor operates.

 Although not the way the law contemplates the difference that is a very basic way of understanding the difference.
 The actual facts, once plugged into the proper legal test, may result in a different conclusion.
 The determination can be complicated when the employee or independent contractor falls somewhere in the middle.

 This creates a strong set of incentives to misclassify employees as independent contractors.
-The effect on workers who are misclassified can include lost benefits, lost opportunities for raises and bonuses, potentially lost overtime pay, unemployment insurance access, workers compensation, liability coverage through the employer and other benefits of being an employee.
-The effect can be substantially worse when somebody is misclassified but does not treat themselves as an independent contractor by making financial decisions like a self-employed person.
+The effect on workers misclassified can include lost benefits, bonuses, overtime pay, unemployment access and workers compensation.
+The effect can be substantially worse when somebody is misclassified but does not treat themselves as such by making financial decisions like a self-employed person.

-If you believe you have been misclassified as an independent contractor by your employer, you should speak with an attorney to help determine if your classification is appropriate and if it is not, what remedies may be available.
+If you believe you have been misclassified as an independent contractor by your employer, you should speak with a Texas employment attorney to help determine if your classification is appropriate and if it is not, what remedies may be available.
 Employment lawyers often handle claims of unpaid wages and unpaid overtime pay on the basis of misclassification.